ryanmsnyder/ddc-monitor-switcher/README.md

 ### 4. Program Your Macro Pad

-Using VIA or QMK, program your macro pad buttons to:
+Using VIA or QMK (I used [VIA's browser app](https://usevia.app)), program your macro pad buttons to:
 - **Button 1**: F23
 - **Button 2**: F24